Culture of Odisha

 The modern state of Odisha was established on 1 April 1936, as a province in British India, and consisted predominantly of Odia-speaking regions.
 April 1 is celebrated as Odisha Day.

 Visual arts

+Pattachitra is a traditional painting of Odisha, India.
+These paintings are based on Hindu mythology and specially inspired by Jagannatha and Baishnaba sects.
+All colours used in the paintings are natural and paintings are made fully old traditional way by Chitrakaras that is Odiya Painter.
+Pattachitra style of painting is one of the oldest and most popular art forms of Odisha.
+The name Pattachitra has evolved from the Sanskrit words patta, meaning canvas, and chitra, meaning picture.
+Pattachitra is thus a painting done on canvas, and is manifested by rich colourful application, creative motifs, and designs, and portrayal of simple themes, mostly mythological in depiction.
+The traditions of pattachitra paintings are more than thousand years old.

-Other cultural attractions include the Jagannatha Temple in Puri, known for its annual Rath Yatra or Chariot, tala Chitra (palm leaf engravings), the famous stone utensils of Nilgiri (Balasore) and various tribal-influenced cultures.
+Other cultural attractions include the Jagannatha Temple in Puri, known for its annual Ratha Jatra or Chariot, tala Chitra (palm leaf engravings), the famous stone utensils of Nilagiri (Balasore) and various tribal-influenced cultures.
 The Sun Temple at Konark is famous for its architectural splendour while the Sambalpuri textiles equal it in artistic grandeur.